lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/README.md

     wget --user <XXX> --password <XXX> $artifactDownloadUrl
     ```

-6. Extract the name of the tar file from the URL
+6. Extract the name of the tar file from the URL.

     ```bash
     tarFile=$(echo $artifactDownloadUrl | cut -d '/' -f 8)